Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Strengthening formulations with binary split variables

-These fractional extreme points generally occur when a split to the left is followed by a split to the right for the same feature, or vice versa.
-More formally, we can characterize a valid set of constraints as follows: We define $\textbf{right\_parent}(s)$ as the set of splits that are above and to the right of split $s$ in the tree, with the additional requirement that these splits be on the same feature.
+\end{example} More formally, we can characterize a valid set of constraints as follows: We define $\textbf{right\_parent}(s)$ as the set of splits that are above and to the right of split $s$ in the tree, with the additional requirement that these splits be on the same feature.
 That is, the split $s$ is a left child of another split on the same feature in the tree.
 For the splits in this set, the thresholds are necessarily larger.
 We can also define $\textbf{left\_parent}(s)$ as the set of splits that are above and to the left of split $s$ for the same feature, for which the threshold is smaller.
 To illustrate this notation, in Figure \ref{cuts_improve_example} the split $w_2 \leq 2$ is the $\textbf{left\_parent}$ of the split $w_2 \leq 4$.
-We can generalize the constraints from Example \ref{elbow_cut_example} as follows:
+We can generalize the constraints from Example \ref{elbow_cut_example} as follows: \begin{definition} Nested split cuts: